L8KKqTNnge/UserChannels/Readme.md

 # How to use:
 1. Create a private channel, add your based admins and people who you trust
 2. By default, the bot forwards everything from any channel it is subbed to.
-You can change . the channel name with the `CHANNEL_NAME` in `.env` file.
+You can change the channel name with the `CHANNEL_NAME` in `.env` file.
 Then it will forward from this specific channel
 3. Add one or many bots to the channel, make them admins so they can send you notifications
 4. Configure them inside the group, use /help command for starters
 5. Start shitposting, the bots will forward all your posts.
 You can sub yourself to see
-6. Use `/help` command while in the channel.
+6. Broadcast `/help` command while to the channel.
 It will not be broadcasted to the users.
-Bot messages are also not broadcasted.
+Bot info messages are also not broadcasted.

 # Setting up multiple instances
 1. Clone it multiple times